What is a “RIT” Score?

 - RIT Scores Indicate a Student’s Instructional Level

 - The student’s RIT score indicates the level at which the student was answering questions correctly 50% of the time.
-These are the skills that the student should be working on in class right now.
-DesCartes: A Continuum of Learning match specific skills to RIT scores, so instruction can be planned at an appropriate level for each student.
+These are the skills that the student is ready to be working on in class right now.
+The Learning Continuum matches specific skills to RIT scores, so instruction can be planned at an appropriate level for each student.

 - The RIT Scale is an Equal Interval scale